Shift4 Payments Review

 For small business owners, however, we cannot recommend Shift4 at this time.
 The company’s heavily promoted “free” equipment offer comes with a lot of stipulations and seems mainly to be a ruse to lock you into a long, three-year contract with an expensive early cancellation penalty.

 Shift4’s use of tiered pricing also weighs against it, particularly since it doesn’t disclose its rates or warn you that the majority of your transactions will probably be processed at the much more expensive non-qualified rates.
 The availability of interchange-plus pricing is commendable, but since we’ve seen no indication on what kind of rates merchants are actually paying, we can’t say whether they’re fair or not.

 Perhaps the biggest strike against Shift4 is its reliance on independent sales agents to market its accounts.
 While this practice is a real money-saver for providers, it often results in a very poor experience for merchants.
 There’s simply no reason why a company as large as Shift4 can’t hire its own in-house sales team and provide them with the proper training and supervision necessary to provide ethical and professional service to prospective merchants.

 On the whole, Shift4 Payments only earns a score of 3 out of 5 stars.
 While it’s not the worst provider we’ve reviewed, there’s really nothing to distinguish it from any of the other companies in the industry that offer merchants little more than restrictive contracts, overpriced products and services, and insufficient support after the sale.

 If you’re an eCommerce merchant who’s intrigued by Shift4’s popular payment gateway, check out our roundup of the best eCommerce merchant services providers for some better recommendations.
-Retail merchants can find some recommendations in our article, 5 Fantastic Retail Merchant Services With Everything You Need To Run Your Shop.

 We've done in-depth research on each and confidently recommend them.